A kidney transplant is the transfer of a healthy kidney from one person into the body of a person who has little or no kidney function.

 A kidney transplant is a major surgical procedure with a wide range of potential risks.
 In the short term, these risks include blood clots and infection.
-Longer-term problems, which include diabetes and an increased risk of infections, are usually related to the medication you need to take to reduce the chance of rejection.
+Longer-term problems, which include diabetes and an increased risk of infections, are usually related to the medicine you need to take to reduce the chance of your body rejecting the kidney.

 Because of the risk of further problems, people who have had a kidney transplant require regular check-ups for the rest of their life.